UN rights body condemns Syria over violations

 The 47-member Geneva forum adopted a resolution brought by Gulf and Western countries with 37 states in favour and China, Cuba and Russia against.
 The U.S. human rights ambassador said these three countries "are on the wrong side of history".

-The Human Rights Council strongly condemned "the widespread and systematic violations of human rights and fundamental freedoms by the Syrian authorities", including the deadly use of heavy artillery and tanks to attack residential areas.
+The Human Rights Council strongly condemned "the widespread and systematic violations of human rights and fundamental freedoms by the Syrian authorities".

-Syria's delegation boycotted the emergency debate after its ambassador to the UN in Geneva stormed out on Tuesday.
+Syria's delegation boycotted the emergency debate after its ambassador to the UN stormed out on Tuesday.

 "I think that the vote speaks for itself.
 There is an overwhelming international consensus on the human rights situation in Syria and the humanitarian crisis that has been created by the Assad regime," U.S. ambassador Eileen Chamberlain Donahoe told Reuters TV.